 “Hug someone,” says Dawn Maslar, a biologist and researcher in the science of love.
 “When you have that type of contact –hugging, touching, or petting– you produce oxytocin.
 Oxytocin and the stress hormone cortisol are inversely proportional.
 Like opposite ends on a see-saw, normally when one is up the other is down.”

 “My absolute favorite way to destress is deep breathing,” says a mental health therapist Mallory Grimste.
 “Breathing deeply helps you calm down on a biological level.”

-“Our bodies still react the same way to danger and stress as it did when we were cavepeople: our digestion slows down so we have more energy to run away, our pupils dilate so we can see better peripherally, and our breathing becomes faster.
-The one thing we can control over is our breathing; so when we slow it down, we actually activate the opposite, calming effects, and can relax and think more clearly.”
+“Our bodies still react the same way to danger and stress as it did when we were cave-people.
+Our digestion slows down so we have more energy to run away.
+Our pupils dilate so we can see better peripherally, and our breathing becomes faster.
+The one thing we can control is our breathing; so when we slow it down, we actually activate the opposit calming effects, and can relax and think more clearly.”

 Go out and play

 “Meditation is powerful, but it’s not always easy to start a meditation practice.
 There’s no learning curve or practice involved… you’ve known how to be playful and have fun since childhood.”

 “Play for some people may be quiet activities like painting, playing board games, or reading a fun book.
 For others it can be going on a group hike, wine-tasting, or going to festival.
 And for others it may be much more active like joining an adult kick-ball league,

 And for others it may be much more active like joining an adult kick-ball league, signing up for an obstacle course, or joining a fitness class.
 Play allows us to break free of this ‘future-focused thinking and get back to enjoying the moment right in front of us in a way that’s easy and fun.”